unorodeo/yotei/README.md

 # Yoteeei

-Your go-to tool for creating and managing shadcn/ui themes with ease.
+Your go-to tool for making plans, arrangements, and scheduling.